Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: The ISL-UFMD ISL-UFHD Datasets

 To train our system, we collected both face masked images and face-hand interaction images.
-Recently published datasets on the tracking of COVID-19 preventions, which are presented in Table \ref{dataset_information}, fundamentally focused on collecting face mask images to develop a system that examines whether there is a mask on the face or not.
+Recently published datasets on the tracking of COVID-19 preventions, which are presented in Table \ref{dataset_information}, mainly focused on collecting face mask images to develop a system that examines whether there is a mask on the face or not.
 Most of them contain a limited amount of images or include synthetic images generated with putting a mask on the face using landmark points around the mouth and nose.
-Besides, the variety of subjects' ethnicity, image conditions such as environment, resolution, and particularly different head pose variations are limited in the existing datasets.
+Besides, the variety of subjects' ethnicity, image conditions, such as environment, resolution, and particularly different head pose variations are limited.
+For instance, in these datasets except MaskedFace-Net \cite{cabani2021maskedface}, Asian people are in the majority.
+Although MaskedFace-Net includes variation in terms of ethnicity, it consists entirely of images with artificial face masks.
+Besides, all face mask datasets have limited head poses mostly from frontal view to profile view in yaw axis.
 Thus, these limitations led us to collect a dataset to overcome all these drawbacks.
 In addition to face mask, there is only one dataset \cite{beyan2020analysis} that is recently annotated to investigate face-hand interaction in the literature.
-However, these face-hand interaction annotations are also limited based on the number of subjects and the dataset is collected in an indoor environment under the controlled conditions.
-Furthermore, unlike other works in the literature on controlling COVID-19 preventions, this is the first work that collected images from unconstrained real world scenes to present a face-hand interaction dataset to track whether the people are touching their faces.
-We collected and then annotated face images for both tasks to train our proposed system's components.
-Moreover, we gathered some videos to evaluate and further analyze the integrated system.
+However, these face-hand interaction annotations are also limited based on the number of subjects.
+Moreover, the dataset is collected in an indoor environment under controlled conditions.
+In this study on the other hand, we present a face-hand interaction dataset that is collected from unconstrained real world scenes.